A New Day...: Broadcasts and recordings

-Finally, A New Day... was re-shot in high-definition during the 17–21 January 2007 week and released on DVD on 7 December 2007 and on Blu-ray Disc on 5 February 2008.
-The DVD represents the show as of January 2007.The two disc set, which contains more than 5 hours of never-before seen footage, including the concert and three exclusive documentaries: Because You Loved Me (A Tribute to the Fans), A New Day: All Access and A New Day: the Secrets, became very successful on the music DVD charts around the world.
+Finally, A New Day... was re-shot in high-definition in January 2007 and released on 7 December 2007, under the title Live in Las Vegas: A New Day....
+The two disc set includes the concert and three exclusive documentaries: Because You Loved Me (A Tribute to the Fans), A New Day: All Access and A New Day: the Secrets.
+The release was very successful and peaked at number one on the DVD charts in the United States, United Kingdom, France, Japan, Switzerland, Netherlands, Belgium, Denmark, New Zealand and Estonia, as well as reaching the top 10 in several other countries around the world.